 With a motto that ‘life isn’t perfect, but your coffee can be’ is Charlie’s Café and Bakery.
-A bakery and coffee shop with an all-natural ethos, they are advocates for the finest coffee and bread.
+You will find it along the Piccadilly line.
+It’s a bakery and coffee shop with an all-natural ethos, they are advocates for the finest coffee and bread.

 Blending their coffee with two or more bean origins to achieve a more complex flavour, length and finish which they vouch as ‘culinary art’, they also offer organic breads in partnership with The Celtic Bakers – one of London’s leading bakeries who share their values.

 A family-run restaurant near Piccadilly line with rustic interior features treasured heirlooms from antique radios, lanterns, decorative objects, pottery and musical instruments.